finn-no/tech.finn.no/_posts/2015-09-22-the-process-of-using-kafka.md

 These simple demonstrations were run on a laptop connected to our dev-cluster, consisting of 3 brokers.
 The response times we got are as expected - i.e matches the intuitive expectation, and clearly demonstrates the trade offs.

 The code connects to Kafka, does timing of the sending of 8 events, and then sends a big chunk of events.
 The various combinations of options in this exercise demonstrates actual patterns of code we have observed.
 Some of the combinations are NON-SAFE.
-Which of them is left as an exercise for the reader...
+Beware!

 ## Timing information ##